 The learning activities that children take part in

 - Joining in a range of international learning projects, such as European Comenius and Erasmus Projects, which give them the opportunity to meet and build relationships with children from other countries.

-- Developing their cultural awareness by welcoming international visitors at the school and occasionally by visiting other countries.
+- Developing their cultural capital by welcoming international visitors at the school and occasionally by visiting other countries.

 - Practising their French language skills by speaking with native French speakers.